jbcodeforce/eda-studies/docs/eda.md

 * Get continuous visibility of the data Streams.
 * Keep data once consumed, for future consumers, and for replay-ability.
 * Scale horizontally the message consumption.

+Consider event router, like Amazon EventBridge when we need to apply routing to targets using business logic when

+* Routing events to target based on rules
+* Being able to apply filter and transformation
+* Many to many routing with EventBus
+* Point to point with enrichment with Pipes